veldenb/plugin.program.moonlight-qt/README.md

 ![Gamestream host pop-up](https://raw.githubusercontent.com/wiki/moonlight-stream/moonlight-docs/images/gfe-gamestream-enable-small.png)

 If your PC is not recognised you can try to turn it off and on again on your gaming PC.
+You can also add your PC using the IP-address by pressing the + icon in the upper right corner.

 ### 4. Pair your gaming PC
 Once your PC is recognised by Moonlight, you will be asked to enter a 4-digit code into Gamestream to pair Moonlight with Gamestream.